mishpajz-FIT/BI-ARD/README.md

 # BI-ARD

-Interactive applications with Arduino course at FIT CTU.
+This project was created as a part of my 'Interactive applications with Arduino' course at FIT CTU.

 The repository contains the main project of the course for Arduino (UNO).